In Light of Women

 Icon Painting Technique,

-a meditation and guide
+a meditation and guide for egg tempera

 This comprehensive book explains the subtle relationship between the disciple of icon painting and how it reflects and enriches ones spiritual life.
 Mary Jane Miller discusses her technique, the history and meaning of icon painting.
 The book orients new icon painters and examines why historically icons continue to be a spiritual tool.
 Written from a uniquely Western perspective, this step-by-step practical course brings to life the sacred and beautiful art of egg tempera painting.